 a lower average income may actually have a lower childhood poverty rate than

 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the Asbury / Swanville neighborhood in Erie are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Asbury / Swanville neighborhood in Erie are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has